dtczhl/FedTuning/README.md

 ## Penalty Study

-From the above table, we can see that there are several cases, e.g., (0, 0.5, 0, 0.5) that FedTuning leads to degraded performance.
-We apply penalty to mitigate its effect.
-Run Result/Analysis/penalty_performance.py to plot improvement ratio vs penalty factor
+From the above table, we can see that there are several cases, e.g., (0, 0.5, 0, 0.5), that FedTuning leads to degraded performance.
+We explore whether penalty factor (>1) can help mitigate the negative cases.
+Run ResultAnalysis/penalty_performance.py to plot performance vs penalty factor.
+The below figure shows that the penalty factor is effective in avoiding bad degradation.
+We set the penalty factor to 10.

 <img src="Result/Image/penalty_performance.jpg" width="300" />

+## Overall Results

+We set the penalty factor to 10 and conduct more experiments.
+TODO...

 ## Result Visualization